 How can you avoid stalemates?
-The parties need to sit down and negotiate a process for dealing with them at the outset of the business.
-One party is going to need to be given a majority ownership position, which should equate to a majority voting right.
-How this is done depends on the particular business scenario, but the point is it should be done.
+The parties need to sit down and negotiate a process for dealing with stalemates at the outset of the business.
+One party should take a majority ownership position, which should equate to a majority voting right.
+The particular method for accomplishing this outcome depends on the specific business scenario.

 Trying to plan the ownership position for a business and have questions about a 50/50 business ownership model?
 Feel free to contact me today to learn more about your options.

 Richard A. Chapo, Esq.